6 clever ways to make more money in your online language teaching business

 Remember the song that goes, ‘It’s not about the money, money, money’?

-I don’t know much about the singer, but one thing’s for sure… she was NOT a teacher in business.
+I don’t know much about the singer, but one thing’s for sure… she was NOT running an online teaching business.
 Because as you and I know, it very much IS about the money.

 As a caring, supportive teacher, you might want to serve as many students as possible, but you also need to get paid.
-Otherwise, this teaching business is nothing but an expensive hobby.
+That’s kind of the first step to building a profitable business, right?

-Here are 6 ways to earn GOOD money in your online language teaching business.
+Here are 6 clever ways to make more money in your online language teaching business.

 #2: Charge for lesson packages